FAQs

 Do I need to renew my accommodations?

-Students who are registered with LAS will need to renew their approved accommodations at the start of each new semester and/or B-quad (if enrolled for B-quad courses).
-They can do that by submitting a Semster/Quad Request.
+Students who already have approved accommodations with LAS will need to renew their approved accommodations at the start of each new semester and/or B-quad (if enrolled for B-quad courses) in order for us to be able to send the accommodations letter out to your new professors.
+Renewal is done by submitting a Semster/Quad Request.

 Are my disabilities confidential?

-Information shared during registration will remain confidential.
-Faculty and staff may be informed of a student’s registration but no details of the disability will be shared without expressed or written consent.
+Information shared when requesting accommodations and meeting with us will remain confidential.
+Faculty and staff may be informed of a student’s accommodation but no details of the disability will be shared without expressed or written request on behalf of the student.

 I do not have a documented disability, but I would like academic support.
 Can LAS help me?